-25 Local Government Continuous Service
+265 Local Government Continuous Service

-25.1 In-keeping with the provisions of The Redundancy Payments (Continuity of Employment in Local Government, etc.) (Modification) Order 1999.
-Surrey Heath Borough Council will recognise continuous employment carried over from another Authority as equivalent to employment at Surrey Heath Borough Council for the purposes of pre-employment verifications.
+265. I In-keeping with the provisions of The Redundancy Payments (Continuity of Employment in Local Government, etc.) (Modification) Order 1999, Surrey Heath Borough Council will recognise continuous employment carried over from another Authority as equivalent to employment at Surrey Heath Borough Council for the purposes of pre-employment verifications.

-26 Medical Clearance
+276 Medical Clearance

-- 26.1 Medical endorsement of fitness is not required for BPSS purposes, but it forms part of the Council's mandatory pre-employment checks.
-The questionnaire is distributed by a third party (Team Prevent) and reviewed by an independent medical professional. - Where appropriate, Team Prevent will issue a report to Human Resources detailing any specific medical conditions that may require adjustments at work.
+- 276. I Medical endorsement of fitness is not required for BPSS purposes, but it forms part of the Council's mandatory pre-employment checks.
+The questionnaire is distributed by a third party (Team PreventOptima Health) and reviewed by an independent medical professional. - 276.2 Where appropriate, Team PreventOptima Health will issue a report to Human Resources detailing any specific medical conditions that may require adjustments at work.
 Human Resources will schedule a meeting with the affected employee to discuss the adjustments.
 Any relevant information will be disseminated to the manager following the meeting if appropriate.

-27 Successful Clearance
+287 Successful Clearance

-- 27.1 The pre-employment check process may be considered complete when: - Original identity and immigration documents have been seen, copied and verified.
+287. The pre-employment check process may be considered complete when:

+- i) Original identity and immigration documents have been seen, copied and verified.
 Qualification and address details have been seen, copied and verified. - ii) Medical report has been received and individuals have been determined to be FIT for role or special working arrangements have been agreed and emplaced. - iii) Employment/occupational history for at least 3 years has been verified, or unverifiable gaps declared by the individual on the correct form. - iv) Original disclosure certificate appropriate to role has been presented to and checked by Human Resources.
 Certificate number and expiry date must be recorded electronically as a copy of the certificate may not be kept on file as the individual owns this information.